slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 <!--
 > *"A bore is someone who persists in holding his own views after we have enlightened him with ours."*

+-- x\@redatheart0] * It’s more effective to plant seeds of thoughts than to argue about a subject, the seeds will grow when it’s favorable for them to, arguments are sterile.
+Especially online.

-- A loucura é a incapacidade de comunicar-se.
++ A loucura é a incapacidade de comunicar-se.
 -->

 > *"Admit when you’re wrong.
 Shut up when you’re right."